Understanding the power specs of amplifiers can be important when we are looking to buy a new model.

 More power means it’s going to be louder, right?

-Well, sort of, but maybe not as loud as you may think.
-And anyway, that may not be the most important thing.
+Well, sort of, but maybe not as loud as you think.
+And anyway, there may be more important things.

 1. Watts Per Channel

-The rating for amplifiers that we are interested in is the watts per channel.
+The main rating for amplifiers is the watts per channel.

 This tells you the amount of power an amplifier can provide to the speakers on each output channel (with one speaker attached to each channel).